 Gum disease may not sound scary, but besides being the leading cause of tooth loss among adults, it has also been found to be linked to heart attacks and strokes.
 Appearing in two stages, either gingivitis or periodontitis, gum disease is an infection of the gums that surround the teeth brought on by either poor oral hygiene, smoking, or unfortunate genetic susceptibility.
 The result can be deteriorating gums that can lead to detachment from the teeth, resulting in pockets that fill with bacteria that leads to new complications.
-Gum disease is also one of the most common of the dental diseases.
+Gum disease is also one of the most common dental diseases.

 The best you can do to prevent gum disease would be to continue good oral hygiene practices and staying away from smoking.
-Other preventive measures one can includes deep cleaning, which would include scraping the tartar from below the gums, prescription antibiotics, mouthwashes, and possible surgery.
+Other preventive measures one can include deep cleaning, which would include scraping the tartar from below the gums, prescription antibiotics, mouthwashes, and possible surgery.

 Perhaps the most well-known of all symptoms for oral health problems would be the toothache.
 Like an alarm ringing in your mouth, it alerts you to your teeth and can be caused by any of the problems mentioned on the list.